wuxz/PieLib/README.md

-# PieLib.
+# ShapesLib.
 Wrote in 2020.
-A C++ lib used in KCOMSpace, draw pie chart like the pie in Office software.
-Supports mouse pointer tracking and other visual effect, just like that in Office.
+A C++ lib used in KCOMSpace, draw several kind of shapes like those in Office software.
+Supports lots of visual effect, just like those in Office.